OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Add-in-Microsoft-Graph-ASPNET/README.md

 Integrating data from online service providers increases the value and adoption of your add-ins.
 This code sample shows you how to connect your Outlook add-in to Microsoft Graph.
 Use this code sample to:

 * Connect to Microsoft Graph from an Office Add-in.
-* Use the MSAL .NET Library to implement the OAuth 2.0 authorization framework in an add-in.
+* Use the MSAL.NET Library to implement the OAuth 2.0 authorization framework in an add-in.
 * Use the OneDrive REST APIs from Microsoft Graph.
 * Show a dialog using the Office UI namespace.
 * Build an Add-in using ASP.NET MVC, MSAL 3.x.x for .NET,  and Office.js.